gwkline/full-stack-skeleton/README.md

 ## 📍 Overview

-The project is a full-stack skeleton application that combines a frontend built with SvelteKit and a backend implemented with Go.
-It provides a Gin web server with a GraphQL API that integrates with a PostgreSQL database for creating and managing todo items.
-The core functionalities include user authentication, CRUD operations on todo items, error tracking with Sentry, and Docker support for easy deployment.
-Overall, the project offers a scalable and easily customizable foundation for building web applications with modern frameworks and technologies.
+The project is a full-stack application that combines a frontend built with React + NextJS and a backend built with Go.
+The frontend utilizes the Next's App Router, with Tanstack Query handling data fetching and ShadcnUI as the UI component library.
+The backend uses Gin to serve a GraphQL API, which fetches data from a PostgreSQL database.
+The project is fully containerized with Docker and uses GitHub Actions for CI/CD.

 ---